Lead Water Safety | The City of Lakewood, Ohio

 As a standard practice the USEPA recommends the following actions to reduce possible lead exposure in drinking water.
 In some situations, a water system repair/replacement may temporarily increase lead levels in water and/or cause discoloration.

-Steps You Can Take to Reduce Lead in Drinking Water
+Steps You Can Take to Reduce Lead in Drinking Water and especially if you’ve experienced a Disruption of Service

 • CLEAN: Regularly clean your faucet’s screen (also known as an aerator).
 Click here to learn how to clean aerators.